-Before diving into the test prep tips, first, let’s look at how hard the real estate exam actually is.
+Before diving into the test prep tips, let’s look at how hard the real estate exam is.

-Real estate exams are designed to be difficult to pass, so they can weed out people who are not going to be skilled agents.
-Though the pass rate varies based on the state exam, they hover around 50% across the country.
+Real estate exams are designed to be difficult to pass, so they can weed out people who will not be skilled agents.
+Though the pass rate varies based on the state exam, they hover around 50% nationwide.
 This means only about half of the people who take a state licensing exam pass.

 The reason for this can vary.
 Sometimes an applicant is just not a good test taker.
 Sometimes they fail to get an approved real estate education and don’t know the material.
 Regardless, it’s best not to fail because the test involves a fee.

-These tips will help you overcome these challenges so you can pass the exam and move on to your license application with ease.
+These tips will help you overcome these challenges so you can easily pass the exam and move on to your license application.

-Here are 7 steps to help you pass the real estate license exam with ease.
+Here are seven steps to help you easily pass the real estate license exam.

 1. Take a Pre Licensing Course

 Taking a pre-licensing course before signing up for the real estate licensing exam is critical.
-In an exam prep course, you will learn the material on the exam as well as tips for being a successful real estate salesperson or broker in your state.
-You’ll walk away well-prepared for the agent or broker exam in your state.
+In an exam prep course, you will learn the material on the exam and tips for being a successful real estate salesperson or broker in your state.
+You’ll walk away well-prepared for your state’s agent or broker exam.

-I recommend looking for a real estate exam prep program that is specific to your state.
-The California real estate exam is different from the Michigan real estate exam, and understanding those differences is a key part of passing the test.
+I recommend looking for a real estate exam prep program specific to your state.
+The California real estate exam differs from the Michigan real estate exam, and understanding those differences is a key part of passing the test.